Skip to main content

 Several methods can be employed to measure brand equity, including:

 1. Brand Valuation.
-This method involves estimating a brand's monetary value, considering factors such as market share, growth rate, and profitability.
+This method involves estimating a brand's monetary value, considering market share, growth rate, and profitability factors.

 2. Consumer-based Brand Equity (CBBE) Models.
-These approaches focus on evaluating brand equity from the consumer's perspective, measuring elements such as brand awareness, associations, perceived quality, and loyalty.
+These approaches evaluate brand equity from the consumer's perspective, measuring elements such as brand awareness, associations, perceived quality, and loyalty.

 3. Marketing Metrics.
 Various marketing metrics, such as customer lifetime value (CLV), net promoter score (NPS), and brand loyalty indices, can be used as proxies for brand equity.